Ashok-19/n8n-workflows/file-organizer/README.md

 ## 📝 License

-This workflow is provided as-is, free to use and modify.
+This workflow is provided as-is, free to use and modify under MIT license.

 ## 🔗 Links